We noticed you are from the US…

 Natashas story

-‘Natasha’s Law’ provides all food businesses to include full ingredients labelling on pre-packaged food by summer 2021.
-Before the law came into place, non-packaged foods are not required to display allergen information on the packaging.
-The new legislation, approved by environmental secretary Michael Gove, will seek to tighten existing labelling laws in the UK.
+‘Natasha’s Law’ was introduced in 2021 to improve protection for people with food allergies by requiring comprehensive ingredient and allergen labelling on prepackaged foods.
+The law stated that all food businesses included full ingredients labelling on pre-packaged food by summer 2021.
+Before the law came into place, non-packaged foods were not required to display allergen information on the packaging.
+This legislation, approved by then-environmental secretary Michael Gove, sought to tighten existing labelling laws in the UK.

 Although the allergen classification list is an EU regulation, it continues to be used in the UK post-Brexit.
-However, for any food labelling changes, you can find out more information here.
+However, the government website has further information about food labelling changes.

 Allergens across the globe

 The amount of food allergens declared on pre-packaged food is not universally standardised.
 The UK and Europe classify 14 major food allergens.
-America, for example, only classifies 9.
-The Food Allergens Labeling and Consumer Protection Acts (FALCPA), introduced in 2006, applies to:
+On the other hand, America only classifies 9.
+The Food Allergens Labelling and Consumer Protection Acts (FALCPA), introduced in 2006, applies to:

 This means that molluscs (shellfish such as oysters, clams, and mussels), sesame, mustard and celery, are not required to be labelled under FALCPA.